jbayham/tc_nps/README.md

 # Data

 This section describes the data sources and provides information about data processing.
 I find it useful to describe these details during project development and refine them for the final write up.

+- Socio-economic Monitoring: Survey administered to 24 parks per year to monitor visitation.

+- Advan Monthly Patterns: Mobile device visitation.
+Specifically, we use the monthly data disaggregated by census tract of origin to county monthly visits.
+We sum visits over the time window to match the SEM survey

+- American Community Survey 2022, 2023 (5 yr): We compile tract and zipcode level data on: population (table B01001), household median income (B19013), median age (B01002), education (B06009), and household size (B25010).
+Education is reported as the number of people with different categories of educational attainment.
+We calculate the fraction of the total with at least a bachelors degree.
+Details in [build/code/03_census_data.R](build/code/03_census_data.R)

 ## Sources